niole/housing_trend_discovery/README.md

 - {session_id}/ # determined by the scraper base, it's name and the date, scrapername-12347879
     - {key}/ # determined by the scraper implementation, corresponds to an individual house, encodedKey
         - page_1.html
+        - inputs/ # the inputs for this house
+            - inputs.json
+        - screenshots/ # the scrapers save any screenshots in here
+            - 1.png
         - urls/
             - url_1.txt
 ```